 “A morning walk in Lalbagh Botanical Garden is always wondrous.
 Just strolling through the trees – some of which are very interesting and ancient – brings joy,” says Assistant Chef Concierge Rachita Bhargava.

 She also recommends Cubbon Park, officially Sri Chamarajendra Park.
 Walking paths, tree-lined avenues, a children’s amusement park, the State Archaeological Museum, and wide green spaces for picnics and playing.
 “It becomes even more ethereal when the trees are in full bloom,” Bhargava says.

 Theater and St. Patrick’s Day in Chicago

 To hear Kristen Klus, Chef Concierge at Four Seasons Hotel Chicago, tell it, the Windy City is completely transformed when winter ends.
 “I love that Chicago embraces warm weather like no other city because we have such a limited amount of it,” she says.
 “You see this resurgence of vitality – people are biking, walking and kayaking on the lake.”

-St. Patrick’s Day celebrations jump-start the festive spring vibe on March 17 with a parade and celebrations around the river, dyed a vibrant kelly green for the occasion.
-Since the weather can be a little unpredictable, it’s also a good idea to have a few indoor activities on your itinerary.
-Klus recommends visiting the Lincoln Park Conservatory, featuring ancient ferns and towering palms inside a beautiful Victorian glass house.
-“You can go any time of year,” she says, “but it’s particularly pretty in the spring because of the tulips and other flowers.”
-Or, try to snag tickets to Broadway’s beloved Dear Evan Hanson, which runs at the James M. Nederlander Theatre through March 10.
+St. Patrick’s Day celebrations jump-start the festive spring vibe on March 17 with a parade and celebrations around the Chicago River, dyed kelly green for the occasion.
+The weather can be a little unpredictable, though, so list a few indoor activities on your itinerary.
+Klus recommends visiting the Lincoln Park Conservatory, where orchids, primitive forms of plant life and all kinds of palm trees flourish inside a beautiful Victorian glass house.
+“You can go any time of year,” she says, “but it’s particularly pretty in the spring because of the tulips.”
+Or look into tickets for the Tony Award–winning Dear Evan Hanson, at the James M. Nederlander Theatre through March 10.